 However, we believe it may be possible to remove the involvement of animals entirely in certain areas of research, and we are committed to actively investigating alternative methods and approaches that will ultimately replace the use of animals.
-Examples of our activities in the area of the 3Rs include:
+For example, we have:

-- already adopted in vitro methods to address eye irritation, oral mucosal irritation, and skin irritation and sensitization without the use of animals; - ongoing initiative to investigate additional Skin Sensitization In Vitro Models to predict contact allergy; - pioneered the use of alternative technology to demonstrate the availability of fluoride in toothpaste formulations to ensure efficacy against dental cavities without the use of animals.
-We have been investigating an alternative method for many years and are part of a group of companies actively engaging regulators to consider these alternatives; - over the last 10 years, our Consumer Healthcare organisation has contributed more than £1.1M to animal alternative initiatives through collaboration with associations such as Cosmetics Europe and partner companies; - pursued a project with the company Certara Inc. to develop a non-animal alternative model to predict exposure of diclofenac in human joints after topical dosing; and - Haleon signed a letter of commitment in Nov 2022 and joined the International Collaboration on Cosmetics Safety (ICCS).
-As a standing Board member with annual dues, Haleon supports the purpose of ICCS to advance the adoption of animal-free safety science for cosmetic products and ingredients through research, education, and regulatory engagement.
-Beyond research, ICCS will engage with regulators who will be critical to the acceptance and widespread deployment of new methods.
-Finally, ICCS will implement an educational program to build the capacity to utilize new approaches across the industry.
-The development and acceptance of new methods will have a global impact.
+- already adopted in vitro methods to address eye irritation, oral mucosal irritation, and skin irritation and sensitization without the use of animals; - pioneered the use of alternative technology to demonstrate the availability of fluoride in toothpaste formulations to ensure efficacy against dental cavities without the use of animals.
+We have been investigating an alternative method for many years and are part of a group of companies actively engaging regulators to consider these alternatives; - made financial contributions over the last decade to the Cosmetics Europe Long Range Science Strategy (LRSS) Steering Committee's integrated research programme for non-animal safety assessment; and into the Cosmetics Europe Alternatives to Animal Testing (AAT) programme;

+- pursued a project with the company Certara Inc. to develop a non-animal alternative model to predict exposure of diclofenac in human joints after topical dosing; and - committed to join the International Collaboration on Cosmetics Safety (ICCS) to support its purpose to advance the adoption of animal-free safety science for cosmetic products and ingredients through research, education, and regulatory engagement.